Object number: E.67.1903

 Analysis: The front panel is made of a single, wide plank, which shows severe termite damage around both ends.
 Termite channels also run lengthwise along the middle section.
 Rot is visible in the same area.
 Of the back of the coffin, only part of the lower plank survives, again with severe termite damage.

 Pigments were examined with XRF.
 Preliminary results show a limited palette with Egyptian blue, (probable) Egyptian green, red earth and a yellow earth, occasionally mixed with calcite to alter the hue.
-The final outlinine is carried out in a char carbon black.
+The final outlining is carried out in carbon black.